Henderson High Income Trust PLC Executes Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-An announcement from Henderson High Income Trust PLC ( (GB:HHI) ) is now available.
+Henderson High Income Trust PLC ( (GB:HHI) ) has issued an update.

-Henderson High Income Trust PLC announced the market purchase of 65,000 of its own ordinary shares at 180.5p per share, as part of the authority granted at its Annual General Meeting.
-This transaction, which results in these shares being held in treasury, does not affect the total issued ordinary share capital but reduces the voting rights to 169,958,382, potentially impacting shareholder influence.
+Henderson High Income Trust PLC has executed a market purchase of 51,674 of its own shares at a price of 184.9251p per share, following the authority granted at its Annual General Meeting.
+This transaction, which results in the shares being held in treasury, reduces the total voting rights in the company to 169,569,420, potentially impacting shareholder influence and market perception.

+The most recent analyst rating on (GB:HHI) stock is a Buy with a £204.00 price target.
+To see the full list of analyst forecasts on Henderson High Income Trust PLC stock, see the GB:HHI Stock Forecast page.

 Spark’s Take on GB:HHI Stock